harness/terraform-provider-harness/docs/resources/platform_pipeline_filters.md

 - `filter_properties` (Block List, Min: 1, Max: 1) Properties of the filters entity defined in Harness. (see [below for nested schema](#nestedblock--filter_properties))
 - `identifier` (String) Unique identifier of the resource
 - `name` (String) Name of the pipeline filters
 - `type` (String) Type of pipeline filters.
-Currently supported types are {Connector, DelegateProfile, Delegate, PipelineSetup, PipelineExecution, Deployment, Audit, Template, EnvironmentGroup, FileStore, CCMRecommendation, Anomaly, Environment}
+Currently supported types are {PipelineSetup, PipelineExecution, Deployment, Template, EnvironmentGroup, Environment}

 ### Optional